Addressing the Global Burden of Breast Cancer

 October 6, 2017, by Laura Wagstaff

-The US National Cancer Institute’s Center for Global Health (CGH) has been a key partner in a multi-institutional expert team that has developed a set of publications to address foundational concerns in breast cancer care across the cancer care continuum and within limited resource settings.
-These brief publications, called the Knowledge Summaries for Comprehensive Breast Cancer Control, provide evidence-based resource-stratified guidelines on planning, prevention, early detection, diagnosis, treatment, palliative and survivor care.
+The U.S. National Cancer Institute’s Center for Global Health (CGH) is a key partner in a multi-institutional expert team that has developed a set of publications to address foundational concerns in breast cancer outcomes across the cancer care continuum and within limited resource settings.
+These brief publications, called the Knowledge Summaries for Comprehensive Breast Cancer Control, provide evidence-based, resource-stratified guidelines on planning, prevention, early detection, diagnosis, treatment, palliation, and survivor care.
 The resources are available in both English and Spanish.
-The multi-institutional expert team was led by Union for International Cancer Control (UICC), and includes the US National Cancer Institute (NCI), the Breast Cancer Initiative 2.5 (BCI2.5), Breast Health Global Initiative (BHGI), the Pan American Health Organization (PAHO), Fred Hutchinson Cancer Research Center (FHCRC), and the University of Washington (UW).
+The multi-institutional expert team was led by Union for International Cancer Control (UICC), and includes the U.S. National Cancer Institute (NCI), the Breast Cancer Initiative 2.5 (BCI2.5), Breast Health Global Initiative (BHGI), the Pan American Health Organization (PAHO), Fred Hutchinson Cancer Research Center (FHCRC), and the University of Washington (UW).

 Breast cancer poses a major threat to public health worldwide, but increasingly so in developing countries where the majority of cases are diagnosed in late stages.
 By providing resource-appropriate guidelines and technologies to advance breast cancer control, CGH continues to support the reduction of breast cancer cases and improved outcomes for breast cancer patients around the world.